Citroen C5 Aircross - Practicality & boot space

 The seats are all mounted quite high, which allows a great view out for all on board.
 Visibility is particularly impressive for the driver, who also benefits from large exterior mirrors.
 Maneuverability is a strong-suit, too – the Aircross has a surprisingly tight turning circle, and the steering is light, making it easy to thread through packed urban streets.

 Citroen C5 Aircross interior space & storage

 Those in the front of the C5 Aircross enjoy lots of space to stretch out and very generous headroom, and the driver won't feel too hemmed in by the controls.
-The electrically adjustable driving seat that's standard on Flair and Flair Plus models makes it easier to find a comfortable driving position.
+The electrically adjustable driving seat that's standard on some trims makes it easier to find a comfortable driving position.